NoCapCbas/savviAuth/README.md

 # Notes
 ## Authentication Methodology
 This applications uses [JWT][jwt] for authentication.
 The JWT is signed using the SECRET_KEY environment variable.
-This jwt will be used by microservices to authenticate users and by a frontend to get the refresh token.
+This jwt will be used by microservices to authenticate users and by a frontend to get the [refresh token][refresh-token].
 The refresh token will be used to get a new access token when the current access token expires or the frontend is refreshed.

 # Index
 - [Json Web Token (JWT)][jwt]: JWT is a compact, URL-safe means of representing claims to be transferred between two parties.
 It consists of three parts: header, payload, and signature.